Blueyescat/imagesk/.github/README.md

 1. Unzip/open the zip, copy the `imagesk` **folder** inside and paste it into your `Skript/scripts/` folder

 **Vixio Support:** Adds some special codes such as uploading an image to Discord depending on the [Vixio](https://github.com/iBlitzkriegi/Vixio) addon.

+When updating imagesk, just get the new folder and **replace** with your old folder.

 ### Relevant Links
 - [Documentation](https://github.com/Blueyescat/imagesk/wiki/Documentation)